speer-technologies/android-assessment/README.md

 ## Overview

 The goal of this assessment is to build a basic Android application which demonstrates common tasks such as fetching data, parsing model entities from JSON, UI, and navigation.
+You may write the app using what you're most comfortable with, whether it's Java or Kotlin.

 ### Requirements